nagrawal63/RIOT-Bundle-Protocol/README.md

 The friendly Operating System for IoT!

+This RIOT fork contains the Bundle Protocol v7 (draft 23) implementation.

 RIOT is a real-time multi-threading operating system that supports a range of devices that are typically found in the Internet of Things (IoT):
 8-bit, 16-bit and 32-bit microcontrollers.